To see more, check out our dedicated blog post on employee engagement statistics.

 For this step, set up the chairs in a circle or triangle, preferably without anything (e.g. a desk) in between you.
 You are just human beings sitting in a circle and talking.
 For the grievances step (Step 10), you can move back over to the conference table.
 But for now, remain less formal.

 When everyone is seated, start out by thanking them both for agreeing to meet and assuring them once again that all of this is confidential and will not go on record.
-If this is impossible due to your company’s protocol come, then I would highly suggest at least assuring them, in whatever way you can, that none of what is said today will ever come back to negatively affect them.
+If this is impossible due to your company’s protocol, then I would highly suggest at least assuring them, in whatever way you can, that none of what is said today will ever come back to negatively affect them.
 If they do not feel totally safe and clear to express themselves in this setting, they will hold back, and the matter will most likely go unresolved.
 Once everyone feels assured and safe, continue.

-I always like to start the dialogue sessions on a positive note that helps to connect the parties rather than focusing, right of the bat, on their problems.
+I always like to start the dialogue sessions on a positive note that helps to connect the parties rather than focusing, right off the bat, on their problems.
 During the joint appreciation step, tell them something like: “During our conversations, I heard from both of you very encouraging points regarding what each of you appreciates and values in one another.
-Jane, if you wouldn’t mind, could you please tell us someone of the things you really appreciate about Joe?”
+Jane, if you wouldn’t mind, could you please tell us some of the things you really appreciate about Joe?”

 Now to some, this step may sound a little hokey, but I have done this countless times and it works so well for a number of reasons.

-First, it begins to dissolve any notion that the two simply cannot work together and that the only connection between them at this point is a conflict.
-It equals the playing field and helps move beyond the identity of the conflict in order for the participants to start seeing one another again as just human beings, who actually do value, respect, and appreciate each other.
 This sense of perceived value and respect is the most important foundation for conflict resolution in the workplace or in any setting.
 Expressing respect for and appreciation of one another also serves to drop the participants’ defensive guards, to soften their stances and positions, and get to a place of agreement and caring.
 What’s really amazing about this step is that participants will often be surprised, even taken aback by hearing that the other actually respects and even cares for that individual as a person.
 This can be quite an amazing process to witness as a facilitator.

-NOTICE that the order of appreciation and grievances for the private and the joint phases are reversed; it is important for people initially to get off their chest everything that is bothering them, to make mental-emotional space for the spirit of appreciation.
+Notice that the order of appreciation and grievances for the private and the joint phases are reversed; it is important for people initially to get off their chest everything that is bothering them, to make mental-emotional space for the spirit of appreciation.
 And then during the dialogue, to start from a place of appreciation in order to lower defenses and then move into a very concise grievances area.
 That way, we get the parties’ basic needs of being heard, respected, and valued satisfied.

 Step 10: Joint Grievances